patrick-hurley/patrick-hurley.github.io/_posts/2025-09-02-creating-this-blog-with-ai.md

 - When I asked the LLM to be specific about what version of Jekyll is was referencing with the incorrect ‘assets’ folder recommendation, it only then searched the web for the first time.
 Interestingly the tone of the responses then changed to be slightly more formal, like someone being caught out and loosing their swagger.
 In hindsight I could have turned on the web search tooling earlier and asked ChatGPT to always source its answer from the latest documentation, but it’s interesting that it doesn’t do this by default, or even ask me to clarify which version I’m using when it's such a key aspect of programming.

 Despite the issues, leaning heavily on ChatGPT in this way still drastically reduced the time it would have taken me to build this blog.
-I've ended up with a custom blog complete with tagging functionality, and an understanding of Jekyll I didn’t have before — something I probably wouldn’t have taken the time to learn otherwise.
+I've ended up with a custom blog complete with tagging and search functionality, and an understanding of Jekyll I didn’t have before — something I probably wouldn’t have taken the time to learn otherwise.

-The idea that this blog could be acheived by someone without a good level of coding knowledge (at least for the features I wanted to add, and in this time frame), feels like a stretch.
+The idea that this blog could be achieved by someone without a good level of coding knowledge (at least for the features I wanted to add, and in this time frame), feels like a stretch.
 This could of course be down to my wording of prompts rather than the LLM itself, but in any case I'm happy with the result.
 It's provided me with my first article too.